-The beacon manufacturers should submit for Cospas-Sarsat type approval testing beacons coded with a test protocol of appropriate type and format (user-short or long, user-location, standard location-short or long, national location-short or long).
+The beacon manufacturers should submit for Cospas-Sarsat type approval testing beacons coded with a test protocol of appropriate type and format.
 All protocol types intended for use with the beacon should be verified.
 The verification of the different coding options within each type is not required.
-However, sample messages should be provided for each applicable coding protocol as required by C/S T.007.
+However, sample messages should be provided for each applicable coding protocol as required by C/S T.007 or C/S T.021.

-5.3 Cospas-Sarsat Type Approval Certificate
+6.3 Cospas-Sarsat Type Approval Certificate

-After successful completion of Cospas-Sarsat type approval testing, the test report and other technical documentation (as specified in C/S T.007) is submitted to the Secretariat.
+After successful completion of Cospas-Sarsat type approval testing, the test report and other technical documentation (as specified in C/S T.007 or C/S T.021) is submitted to the Secretariat.
 A Cospas-Sarsat type approval certificate (TAC) will be issued to the beacon manufacturer by the Cospas-Sarsat Secretariat, after review and approval of the test results by Cospas-Sarsat.